Italtile: Operations

+The group has stores located in Southern and East Africa, with most outlets being situated in South Africa.

 Italtile Group owns import companies International Tap Distributors, Cedar Point, and Distribution Centre, with facilities in the Western Cape, Gauteng, and KwaZulu-Natal provinces.
 Italtile also has 17 factories under its Ceramic Industries and Ezee Tile subsidiaries (with the majority being in South Africa, 1 in Australia, and the rest across Africa).
 Italtile also has a 30% shareholding in Easylife Kitchens.

 Export markets for Italtile include Kenya, the DRC, Angola, Malawi, Mauritius, Zimbabwe, Mozambique, and Madagascar.

 The company has the capacity to produce 52 million m2 of tiles annually.

 Italtile has a property portfolio that, as of 2025, is valued at around R4 billion.

 As of 2025, 16% of Italtile's revenue comes from franchising, 15% from real estate investments, 16% from supply and support services, 28% from manufacturing, and 25% from retail.

 Corporate social responsibility

 Italtile's corporate social responsibility division and Foundation spent R114 million on social initiatives during the company's 2024 financial year.

 The group employs carbon reduction initiatives, and in 2024, it generated over 8,000 MWh of solar power.